ppy/osu-wiki/news/2025/2025-07-18-monthly-beatmapping-contest-july-2025.md

 #### osu!taiko

 You might be accustomed to freely using slider velocity changes throughout your maps, but due to unforeseen circumstances in the slider velocity economy, rations are being put in place.

-This month's osu!taiko limitation: **the average of all slider velocities should be ~1.00x**
+This month's osu!taiko limitation: **the average of all slider velocities should be ~1.00x.**

 Calculating this manually would be really annoying, so you can use [this tool](https://mappersguild.com/contests/mbc) instead.
 Any map within an average slider velocity in the range of 0.95x and 1.05x is acceptable for this contest!

-Given this limitation is about balancing low and high slider velocities, you can expect a good score in the "limitation" judging category if your map uses slider velocities in interesting ways,as opposed to a map with a constant 1.00x slider velocity.
+Given this limitation is about balancing low and high slider velocities, you can expect a good score in the "limitation" judging category if your map uses slider velocities in interesting ways, as opposed to a map with a constant 1.00x slider velocity.

 #### osu!catch